TomD0wning/DataStructuresAndAlgorithms/Searching.md

 A method for resolving collisions looks into the hash table and tries to find another open slot to hold the **clashed** item, simply by starting at the original hash value position and sequentially checking the slots until an empty one is encountered, going to the first slot may also be required to cover the entire hash table, this is referred to as **open addressing** in so far as it tries to find the next open slot or address. **Open addressing**, uses a technique called [Linear probing](https://en.wikipedia.org/wiki/Linear_probing).

 Using open addressing to solve collisions means that the same method must be utilised to search for items as there could have been collisions means that the items have shifted in the hash table, therfore a sequential search must be done to determine if the item is present in any of the slots after the search index.
-Another disadvantage of **Linear probing** is the tendency for **clustering**, if too many collisions occur at the same hash value, a number of surronding slots will be filled by the **linear probing** resolution, having an impact on the other items that are being inserted.
+Another disadvantage of **Linear probing** is the tendency for **clustering**, if too many collisions occur at the same hash value, a number of surrounding slots will be filled by the **linear probing** resolution, having an impact on the other items that are being inserted.

 One way to deal with **clustering** is to extend the **linear probing** technique, so that instead of looking sequentially for the next open slot, slots are skipped, thereby more evenly distributing the items that have caused collisions, commonlly called the **plus 3 probe** as 3 slots are skipped when placing the clashed value.

 The general name for the process of looking for another slot after a collision is called **rehashing**, with simple linear probing the rehashfunction is ```newHashValue = rehash(oldHashValue)```, where ```rehash(pos) = (pos + 1)%sizeOfTable```.
 The plus 3 rehash can be defined as ```rehash(pos) = (pos + 3)%sizeOfTable```, more generally ```rehash(pos) = (pos + skip)%sizeOfTable```.
 It's important that the size of the skip be such that all slots in the table will be visited, otherwise part of the table will be unused.
 A useful method for this is to always use prime numbers (2, 3, 5, 7, 11, 13...)

 A variation of the linear probing idea is called **quadratic probing**.
-Instead of using a constant skip value, a rehash function that increments the hash value by primes. this means that is the first has value is _h_ then succesive values are _h+1, h+4, h+9, h+16_, essentially using a skip of succesive perfect squares.
+Instead of using a constant skip value, a rehash function that increments the hash value by primes. this means that is the first has value is _h_ then successive values are _h+1, h+4, h+9, h+16_, essentially using a skip of successive perfect squares.

 An alternate method for handling collisions is known as **Chaining**, this allows each slot to hold a reference to a collection (chain) of items.
-This allows many items to exist at the same location in the hash table and when a collision occurs the item is still places in the proper slot for the hash table, however as more items are added to the chain the difficulty of searcing for the item increases.
-Since each slot holds a collection a serching technique needs to be used to determine if the item is present, the advantage being that there is likly to be fewer items in the chain.
+This allows many items to exist at the same location in the hash table and when a collision occurs the item is still places in the proper slot for the hash table, however as more items are added to the chain the difficulty of searching for the item increases.
+Since each slot holds a collection a searching technique needs to be used to determine if the item is present, the advantage being that there is likely to be fewer items in the chain.

 ## Analysis of hashing

-In the best case hashing would provide a O(1) constant time search technique, however due to collisions and the number of comparisions this is typically not simple.
+In the best case hashing would provide a O(1) constant time search technique, however due to collisions and the number of comparisons this is typically not simple.

 In general the most important piece of information needed to analyse the use of a hash table is the **load factor**, **λ**.
-Conceptually if λ is small, then there is a lower chance of collisons, meaning that the table is filling up, slots where they belong.
-If λ is large , meaning the table is filling up then there are more and more collisions. this means that collision resolution is more difficult, requiring more comparisions to find an empty slot.
-With chaining, increaded collisions means an increased number of items on each chain.
+Conceptually if λ is small, then there is a lower chance of collisions, meaning that the table is filling up, slots where they belong.
+If λ is large , meaning the table is filling up then there are more and more collisions. this means that collision resolution is more difficult, requiring more comparisons to find an empty slot.
+With chaining, increased collisions means an increased number of items on each chain.

-Using **open addressing** with **linear probing** the average number of comparisions is aproximately 1/2(1+1/1-λ) with an unsuccessful search giving 1/2(1+(1/1-λ)<sub>2</sub>).
-If chaining is used then the average is (1+ λ/2) for a successful case, is unsuccessful then λ comparisions.
+Using **open addressing** with **linear probing** the average number of comparisons is approximately 1/2(1+1/1-λ) with an unsuccessful search giving 1/2(1+(1/1-λ)<sub>2</sub>).
+If chaining is used then the average is (1+ λ/2) for a successful case, is unsuccessful then λ comparisons.

 ## Search Trees